 i.
 In Egypt, Abram thought he had to take his fate into his own hands.
 He had to look out for himself.
 Now, he was wiser and was willing to let God look out for his interests.
 Right or left, it didn’t matter to Abram, because God would be there.

 ii.
 Because he trusted in God, Abram did not have to be obsessed with his own rights and neither do we.
-The only right we truly have is the right to go to hell.
-Everything else is the free gift of God and has nothing to do with our concept of rights.
+Everything we receive is the free gift of God and has nothing to do with our concept of rights.

 4. (10-13) Lot chooses his portion of land.

 And Lot lifted his eyes and saw all the plain of Jordan, that it was well watered everywhere (before the LORD destroyed Sodom and Gomorrah) like the garden of the LORD, like the land of Egypt as you go toward Zoar.
 Then Lot chose for himself all the plain of Jordan, and Lot journeyed east.
 And they separated from each other.
 Abram dwelt in the land of Canaan, and Lot dwelt in the cities of the plain and pitched his tent even as far as Sodom.
 But the men of Sodom were exceedingly wicked and sinful against the LORD.

 a.
 Like the garden of the LORD: Lot made his choice purely based on what he could see with his eyes.
 He cared only for the material abundance of the land, and cared nothing for how it would impact him and his family spiritually.

 i.
 As much as anything, faith means we do not walk by what we see, but by what we know to be true in God: For we walk by faith, not by sight (2 Corinthians 5:7).
 Abram walked by faith; Lot walked only by sight.